Union League Club

 The Union League Club is a private social club in New York City that was founded in 1863 in affiliation with the Union League.
 Its fourth and current clubhouse is located at 38 East 37th Street on the corner of Park Avenue, in the Murray Hill neighborhood of Manhattan.
 It was designed by Benjamin Wistar Morris and opened on February 2, 1931.
 The building was designated a New York City landmark on October 25, 2011.
-The club is considered one of the most prestigious in New York City.
+The club is one of the most prestigious in New York City.

 Union League clubs, which are legally separate but share similar histories and maintain reciprocal links with one another, are also located in Chicago and Philadelphia.
-Additional Union League clubs were formerly located in Brooklyn, New York and New Haven, Connecticut.
+Additional Union League clubs were formerly located in Brooklyn, New York, and New Haven, Connecticut.

 History

 The club dates its founding from February 6, 1863, during the American Civil War.
-Tensions were running high in New York City at the time, because much of the city's governing class, as well as its large Irish immigrant population, bitterly opposed the war and were eager to reach some kind of accommodation with the Confederate States of America.
+Tensions were running high in New York City at the time, because much of the city's governing class bitterly opposed the war and were eager to reach some kind of accommodation with the Confederate States of America.
 Thus, pro-Union men chose to form their own club, with the twin goals of cultivating "a profound national devotion" and to "strengthen a love and respect for the Union."
 A foundational article of the club was the duty to resist and expose corruption, as well as to elevate the idea of American citizenship in the country.

 The Union League (also known as Loyal Leagues) was actually a political movement before it became a social organization.
 Its members raised money both to support the United States Sanitary Commission, the forerunner of the American Red Cross, which cared for the Union wounded following battles, and the Union cause generally.

 The New York League was founded by four prominent professionals and intellectuals: Henry Whitney Bellows, Frederick Law Olmsted, George Templeton Strong, and Oliver Wolcott Gibbs.
 The men, all members of the United States Sanitary Commission, desired to strengthen the nation state and the national identity.
 They first aimed to recruit a coalition of moneyed professionals like themselves.
 Strong believed that the club would only thrive with a respectable catalogue of moneyed men.
 Olmsted especially desired to recruit the new generation of young, wealthy men, so that the club might teach them the obligations and duties of the upper class.